michaelgt04/mikes-tiny-kitchen/content/blog/squash.md

 and spread it out, place a handful of squash rings on top of the ricotta, top with hazelnuts (or any nut you have).
 Throw some soft green herbs over the dish if you have them.

+- Cubed, roasted squash on crunchy rice

+Cube any type of winter squash and roast it.
+Season it with whatever spices you think would taste good.
+Take out some leftover rice.
+Melt a tablespoon of butter (or use a tablespoon of oil) in a nonstick skillet.
+Choose a smaller nonstick skillet so that you have a good balance of crispy and soft rice.
+Put all of your leftover rice in the pan.
+Using a spatula, really press the rice down into the bottom of the pan, almost like you're making a giant rice disc.
+Let it cook over medium heat until the rice on the bottom starts to crisp up and get brown.
+Scoop some of the crispy rice into a bowl, top with squash and whatever cooked protein you've got.
+Throw some herbs on there (this goes well with pretty much any herb).
+You can even put together a quick yogurt or mayonnaise based sauce to add some extra richness (I like mixing a teaspoon of smoked paprika with a couple tablespoons of mayo).
+Roasted peanuts also make a great topping.

+- Halved squash with butter

+This is simple, but really satisfying.
+Take a winter squash, halve it, and clean it out.
+Salt each half all over and put a tablespoon or two of butter in each cavity.
+Put whatever warm spices you want in there with the butter and add a teaspoon or so of brown sugar (depending on how sweet you want the final dish to be).
+You can also add some hard herbs (rosemary, thyme) to the cavity.
+Wrap it all in tin foil, roast at 375&#xb0;F until tender, about an hour.
+Take the foil off and eat the squash.
+Make sure you dip your squash bites in the beautiful butter sauce you just created in the cavity as you eat.